 Klein, Gabriella, Koffi M. Dossou, Maria Fountana, and Stavroula Sokoli.
 "Discursive and Visual Construction of Internal Borders.
 Analysis of advertisement samples from Italy, Greece and the UK in the framework of the EU Project RADAR."
 In Europe in Discourse: Identity, Diversity, Borders, 470-488, edited by Juliane House and Themis Kaniklidou, Nashua: Hellenic American University, 2017.
 Piller, chap.
-11, 194-206 Quiz 5 Assignment You will submit an amended, final version of your Intercultural Communication Portfolio you will have built throughout the course.
-The content of the portfolio should be relevant to the theories and phenomena discussed in class.
-For more instructions, see the full ICC Portfolio 2022 Prompt and the Rubric for ICC Portfolio 2022, and use the Poster template linked on Moodle.
-Please note that you must deliver your Poster project - without any delay - latest by Friday of this week (week 11) in order to be printed on time for the Poster Exhibition to be featured during the Specific Academic Events session.
-Week 12 Intercultural Communication for a Cultural Change Meeting 1: How to prepare for the Poster Exhibition & Group Presentation: students will prepare in class Meeting 2: How to prepare for the Poster Exhibition & Group Presentation: students will have a trial session in class (2) Week 13 (Special Academic Events Week) Special Academic Events Week: Poster Exhibition & Group Presentation (Final Exam) The Final Exam consists in a 15-minute Presentation of your learning experience summarizing the most important statements from your individual posters.
-The Presentation should focus on how they intend to exploit their intercultural experience back home.
-See the full prompt on Moodle.
-Exhibition of students' posters: In addition, a poster exhibition will be held during which you have the opportunity to present your work to a wider audience during the Community EngageGAMES.
+11, 194-206 Quiz 5 Assignment Deliver an amended, final version of your Intercultural Communication Portfolio (due Friday week 11) Week 12 Intercultural Communication for a Cultural Change Meeting 1: How to prepare for your Poster & Poster presentation: you will have a trial session to present your PPT (1) Meeting 2: How to prepare for your Poster & Poster presentation: you will have a trial session to present your PPT (2) Week 13 (Special Academic Events Week) Poster & Poster Presentation and Special Academic Events Week Exhibition of students' posters: Furthermore, a poster exhibition will be held during which you have the opportunity to present your work to a wider audience during the Community EngageGAMES.